alfo1995/ADM-HW4/README.md

 In each iteration if edge is at most equal to the integer d, keep it and append it in an empty list.
 At the end we will have all node with the required skills and we plotted them and visualize the graph.

+-Hop Distance;
+	We wrote function "def hopDistance(author,d):"
+	It takes two in input, first is author that we calculate distance of second one in d that represent our distance threshold.

+	We calculate it with using one for loop in order to loop in all node in graph.
+	After choose node in graph, calculated distance into our author and filter that is it has smaller distance than our threshold distance.
+	And we are adding these filter nodes into our subgraph and plot them.

+	We also implement it with recursive way.
+	We are reaching neighbors of node and we are giving neighbors into hopDistance function with decreasing degree(degree-1) def hopDistance(node, degree):
+			if(degree == 0):
+				return resultList
+			if (degree == 1):
+				resultList.append(G.neighbors(node))
+			else:
+				for node in G.neighbors(node):
+					hopDistance(node,degree-1)

 ## Third point

 This third point concerns the last part of the homework.